-Belize is a signatory to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (signed on 28 October 2015, in force on 1 November 2016).
-Belize signed the CbC MCAA on 20 June 2017, but did not submit a full set of notification under section 8 of the CbC MCAA.
-As of 12 January 2018, Belize does not yet have bilateral relationships activated under the CbC MCAA.
-In respect of the terms of reference under review, 2 it is recommended that Belize take steps to have Qualifying Competent Authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, appropriate use and consistency conditions.
-It is however noted that Belize will not be exchanging CbC reports in 2018.
+3. Barbados is a signatory to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (signed on 28 October 2015, in force on 1 November 2016).
+It is not a signatory to the CbC MCAA.
+Barbados does not have bilateral relationships activated under the CbC MCAA.
+In respect of the terms of reference (OECD, 2017) under review,2 it is recommended that Barbados take steps to sign the CbC MCAA or bilateral CAAs and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+It is however noted that Barbados will not be exchanging CbC reports in 2018.